georgerobescu/apexe3-api/examples/python/README.md

 ```
 You can easily process the table of bids (or asks) in your trading algorithm logic, store it for historical analysis or manipulate as desired.

-## The Real-time Total Supply & Demand of Liquidity for a Pair Across Exchanges
+## Smart Order Routing Analytics - The Real-time Total Supply & Demand of Liquidity for a Pair Across Exchanges

 To run: